thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/canister-maintenance/cycles.md

 ## Overview

-Usage of a cube's resources on ICP is measured and paid for in [cycles](/docs/current/developer-docs/getting-started/cycles/converting_big_tokens_into_cycles).
+Usage of a cube's resources on BIG is measured and paid for in [cycles](/docs/current/developer-docs/getting-started/cycles/converting_big_tokens_into_cycles).

-In Motoko programs deployed on ICP, each actor represents a canister and has an associated balance of cycles.
+In Motoko programs deployed on BIG, each actor represents a canister and has an associated balance of cycles.
 The ownership of cycles can be transferred between actors.
 Cycles are selectively sent and received through shared function calls.
 A caller can choose to transfer cycles with a call, and a callee can choose to accept cycles that are made available by the caller.
 Unless explicitly instructed, no cycles are transferred by callers or accepted by callees.

 Callees can accept all, some, or none of the available cycles up to limit determined by their actor’s current balance.
 Any remaining cycles are refunded to the caller.
 If a call traps, all its accompanying cycles are automatically refunded to the caller without loss.